 Base erosion and anti-abuse tax (BEAT)

 P.L.
 115-97 creates a new US federal tax called the ‘base erosion and anti-abuse tax' (BEAT).
 P.L.
 115-97 targets US tax-base erosion by imposing an additional corporate tax liability on corporations (other than regulated investment companies [RICs], real estate investment trusts [REITs], or S corporations) that, together with their affiliates, have average annual gross receipts for the three-year period ending with the preceding tax year of at least USD 500 million and that make certain base-eroding payments to related foreign persons during the tax year of 3% (2% for certain banks and securities dealers) or more of all their deductible expenses apart from certain exceptions.
 The most notable of these exceptions are the net operating loss (NOL) deduction, the new dividends received deduction (DRD) for foreign-source dividends, the new deduction for foreign-derived intangible income (FDII) and the deduction relating to the new category of global intangible low-taxed income (GILTI), qualified derivative payments defined in the provision, and certain payments for services.

 The BEAT is imposed to the extent that 10% (5% for the 2018 calendar year) of the taxpayer’s ‘modified taxable income’ (generally, US taxable income determined without regard to any base-eroding tax benefit or the base-erosion percentage of the NOL deduction) exceeds the taxpayer’s regular tax liability net of most tax credits.
 The above percentages are changed to 11% and 6%, respectively, for certain banks and securities dealers.

-A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible for acquiring property subject to depreciation or amortisation, or for reinsurance payments.
+A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible or to acquire property subject to depreciation or amortisation, or for reinsurance payments.
 The category also includes certain payments by ‘expatriated entities’ subject to the anti-inversion rules of Section 7874.